Academic Catalog

 The student will be able to:

-E. Recognize, critically evaluate and respond appropriately to common anesthetic problems and emergencies.
+5. Recognize, critically evaluate, and respond appropriately to common anesthetic problems and emergencies.

-L. Participate in at least one complete oral health assessment and treatment under anesthesia for a dog or a cat.
+12. Participate in a minimum of one complete oral health assessment and treatment under anesthesia for a dog or a cat.

 Course Content